henriquekcloss/k6-tests/README.md

 **_How to run the project_**

 - You need to have nodejs and Docker in your environment;
+- Install the project dependencies using npm install;
 - Run the script npm run test.

 **_Project Structure_**